code4recovery/spec/README.md

 `paypal` is an optional string and should be a valid PayPal username, eg `AAGroupName`.
 This is understood to be the address for 7th Tradition contributions to the meeting, and not any other entity.

 `conference_url` is an optional URL to a specific public videoconference meeting.
 This should be a common videoconferencing service such as Zoom or Google Hangouts.
 It should launch directly into the meeting and not link to an intermediary page.
 Online meetings should still have a physical address, and types of `ONL` (Online Meeting) and `TC` (Temporary Closure).
-This spec is still for geographic meetings; a true online-only spec is in the planning stages.
+This spec is still for geographic meetings; options for online meetings are still in the planning stages.

 `conference_phone` is telephone number to dial into a specific meeting.